Oswego Netherlands

 The Oswego Netherlands were a minor league baseball team based in Oswego, New York, United States.
-From 1936 to 1940, the Netherlands played as members of the Class C level Canadian-American League, serving as a minor league affiliate of the Cleveland Indians in 1937 and 1938 and Washington Senators in 1939.
+From 1936 to 1940, the "Netherlands" played as members of the Class C level Canadian-American League.
+Oswego was a minor league affiliate of the Cleveland Indians in 1937 and 1938 and Washington Senators in 1939.
 The Oswego Netherlands hosted minor league home games at Otis Park.

-At age 17, Baseball Hall of Fame member Bob Lemon played for the 1938 Oswego Netherlands in his first professional season.
+Baseball Hall of Fame member Bob Lemon played for the 1938 Oswego Netherlands at age 17, in his first professional season.

 History

 After minor league baseball began in 1885 with the Oswego Sweegs of the New York State League, the Oswego Netherlands were preceded by the 1907 Oswego Starchmakers, who won the championship in the final season of the Empire State League.

 In 1936, the Oswego "Netherlands" began play in the six–team, Class C level Canadian–American League.
 Oswego joined the Brockville Pirates, Ogdensburg Colts, Ottawa Senators, Perth Blue Cats and Watertown Grays in beginning league play on May 20, 1936.

 The "Netherlands" nickname corresponds with Oswego's history and culture.
 The British and Dutch had first established a settlement at and Forts at Oswego in 1722.

-In their first season of Canadian–American League play, the Oswego Netherlands finished last.
+In their first season of Canadian–American League play, the Oswego Netherlands finished in last place.
 Oswego ended the 1936 season with a record of 32–51 record, as John Dashner and George Kunes served as managers.
 Oswego placed sixth, finishing 20.5 games behind the first place Perth Blue Cats.

 The 1937 Oswego Netherlands became a minor league affiliate of the Cleveland Indians, placed second in the eight–team league and qualified for the playoffs.
 The Netherlands ended the Canadian–American League season with a record of 67–40.
 Riley Parker and Blane Kunes served as managers, as Oswego finished 1.5 games behind the first place Perth-Cornwall Grays.
-In the 1st round of the playoffs, the Ogdensburg Colts defeated Oswego 3 games to 1.
+In the first round of the playoffs, the Ogdensburg Colts defeated Oswego 3 games to 1.

 The Oswego Netherlands continued an affiliate of the Cleveland Indians in 1938.
-The Netherlands placed 6th in the1938 Canadian–American League standings with a record of 54–69, playing the season under manager Riley Parker.
-Oswego finished 27.0 games behind the 1st place Amsterdam Rugmakers.
+The Netherlands placed sixth in the1938 Canadian–American League standings with a record of 54–69, playing the season under manager Riley Parker.
+Oswego finished 27.0 games behind the first place Amsterdam Rugmakers.